thebluecitysky/Routing-Research/Readme.md

-# Research on Efficient Reasoning of Large Language Model Based on Routing Strategy
+# RAGRouter: A Retrieval-Augmented Routing Strategy Model for Large Language Model

 Implementation of LLM Routing,Graduation Project of City University of Macau.